 1999: Olympic leaders recommend the expulsion of six members of the International Olympic Committee in an unprecedented response to the biggest corruption scandal in the history of the Games.

 2002: John Walker Lindh, a US citizen captured while fighting alongside Afghanistan's deposed Taliban militia, appears in US District Court to face charges of conspiring to kill Americans and supporting terrorist groups.

-2005: With calls of “never again”, the UN General Assembly commemorates the 60th anniversary of the liberation of the Nazi death camps with a special session, a stark change for a body that has been reluctant to address the extermination of the Jews during World War II.
+2005: With calls of "never again" the UN General Assembly commemorates the 60th anniversary of the liberation of the Nazi death camps with a special session.

 2007: Israeli President Moshe Katsav, facing charges of rape and abuse of power, asks Parliament to temporarily remove him from office in an effort to blunt a growing demand for his resignation.

-2009: Hundreds of migrants and refugees break out of an overcrowded immigration facility on a Sicilian island to protest their treatment.
-About 2,000 people have been crammed into a facility built for 850.
+2009: Hundreds of migrants and refugees break out of an overcrowded immigration facility on a Sicilian island to protest their treatment; nearly 2,000 people were crammed into a facility built for 850.

-2018: Former US Olympic team doctor Larry Nassar found guilty of molesting over 150 girls, sentenced up to 175 years in prison.
+2018: Former US Olympic team doctor Larry Nassar, found guilty of molesting over 150 girls, is sentenced up to 175 years in prison.